Matthew-Dove/FrameworkContainers/README.md

 * Added a json converter for `SmartEnum<T>` - `[JsonConverter(typeof(SmartEnumConverter<T>))]`.
 * Added explicit support for dependency injection though `IServiceCollection`.
 * Added logging configuration from the providers to ContainerExpressions.

+## 4.2.1

+* Cached Xml Serializer by type for performance.
+* Updated nuget packages.